 We need to understand how the Audit and Governance Committee oversees the above processes.
 We are also required to make inquiries of both management and the Audit and Governance Committee as to their knowledge of any actual, suspected or alleged fraud.
-These areas have been set out in the fraud risk assessment questions below together with responses from the Authority's management.
+These areas have been set out in the fraud risk assessment questions below together with responses from the Fund's management.

 Question Management response 1.
-Have the Authority assessed the risk of material misstatement in the financial statements due to fraud?
+Have the Fund assessed the risk of material misstatement in the financial statements due to fraud?
 How has the process of identifying and responding to the risk of fraud been undertaken and what are the results of this process?
-How do the Authority's risk management processes link to financial reporting?
+How do the Fund's risk management processes link to financial reporting?
 Yes.
-The Council have a robust financial control framework, supported by financial regulations, standing orders, scheme of delegation and an independent and objective Internal Audit function.
+As with the Council, the Pension Fund has a robust financial control framework, supported by financial regulations, standing orders, scheme of delegation and an independent and objective Internal Audit function.
 Responsibility for ensuring that fraud and corruption risks are addressed sits with the Chief Finance Officer of the Council.
 The results of reports prepared by Internal Audit are regularly reviewed and the implementation of recommendations made to management, to address highlighted risks and weakness in controls, is monitored.
-The Finance Team comprises skilled, qualified, accounting professionals responsible for the preparation of regular monthly management accounts which report actual income and expenditure against budgeted and forecast performance; this monthly process includes input from Service areas and a review of variances and activity to highlight instances of fraud and error.
+The Pensions Finance Team comprises skilled, qualified, accounting professionals responsible for the preparation of regular account information which monitor the actual income and expenditure and Balance Sheet This monthly process includes the reconciliation of holding and suspense accounts, bank reconciliation, journal input etc. and reviews of variances and activity to highlight instances of fraud and error.
+The Funds investments cash and book value is also reconciled on a quarterly basis.
 IA participate in NFI activity.
+The Fund also updates the Pensions risk register which is reported to Committee on a quarterly basis.
 2. What have you determined to be the classes of accounts, transactions and disclosures most at risk to fraud?
 We have determined the classes of accounts, transactions and disclosures most at risk to fraud to be those which comprise low value, manual entries.
-High value and automated transactions, for example to record treasury investments and banking transfers, have additional controls in place.
+High value and automated transactions, for example to pension investments and banking transfers, have additional controls in place.